use-ink/ink-docs/docs/faq/faq.md

-_However, the Rust stdlib collections are not optimized for smart contract usage!_ So for example, if you use them to persist your data on the chain they will always occupy a single storage cell and thus always be loaded eagerly, in its entirety.
+_However, the Rust stdlib collections are not optimized for smart contract usage!_ So for example, if you use them to persist your data on the chain they will always occupy a single storage cell and thus always be loaded eagerly, in their entirety.
 This can be very costly!
 Just think about a `Vec` or a `HashMap` where the smart contract might only need access to a few elements, rather than the entire data collection.